 - Oil Filter Adjustable Wrench with Chain (don’t need extra keys, customizable for all sizes);

-- Swivel Handle Oil Filter Wrench (work almost like wrench with chain).
+- Swivel Handle Oil Filter Wrench (work almost like a wrench with chain).

 If you do not want to spend extra money, try some of our supercheap DIY tools:

-- Creating an additional lever with old timing belt and key (see image below);
+- Creating an additional lever with an old timing belt and key (see image below);

-- Using of screwdriver and hammer is a simplest way to remove oil filter from engine, if you are not afraid to get dirty in oil.
-Pierce filter body with screwdriver and then rotate it counterclockwise using hand.
+- Using of screwdriver and hammer is the simplest way to remove the oil filters from the engine if you are not afraid to get dirty in oil.
+Pierce filter body with a screwdriver and then rotate it counterclockwise using hand.